ekta14h/stockfinder19/README.md

 # StockFinder Web App
-This project is on creating a cherrypy web app.
+This project is to create a cherrypy web app.
 It displays top 10 stocks from the BSE link and also it has option to search for a stock by its name and get its corresponding details.

 # Project File details